Batching Updates with hold#

 with hold():

-for obj in column:
+for obj in column_2:

 obj.object = str(e.new)

-column = pn.FlexBox(*['0']*100)
+column_2 = pn.FlexBox(*['0']*100)

 button = pn.widgets.Button(name='Increment', on_click=increment)

-pn.Column(column, button).servable()
+pn.Column(column_2, button).servable()

-are dispatched immediately while the updates to the counters are batched.
+Here the updates to the Button are dispatched immediately, while the updates to the counters are batched.